-"We all know the saying, 'opposites attract' but unfortunately, that's not necessarily true.
-At the beginning of a relationship, points of difference may be exciting, refreshing, and motivate us to accommodate another person.
-Usually, there is a limit to just how much we tolerate, negotiate and compromise on.
-Non-negotiable needs such as deciding a place to call home, deciding if you want children or severely compromising morals, values, principles, and traditions can be a source of resentment or detachment.
+"We all know the saying, 'opposites attract,' but unfortunately, that's not necessarily true," Anzab admits.
+At the beginning of a relationship, points of difference may be exciting, refreshing, and motivating.
+However, there is usually a limit on how much you're willing to compromise.
+Anzab adds, "Non-negotiable needs, such as deciding on a place to call home or whether or not you want children can become sources of resentment and detachment."

 Generally, when you love someone, you make an effort to be flexible—especially when it comes to accommodating our partner's needs—but sometimes, you may have to put your foot down and choose what you want.
 If your partner refuses to meet you halfway on essential issues or she has non-negotiable needs that are worlds apart from yours, you may be headed for a split.

 Every relationship, no matter how perfect it may seem, doesn't come without challenges.
 In marriage, a common external stressor comes in the form of work-related issues, including career-life balance or financial difficulties.
 Anzab says, "External stressors can bleed into our personal lives and relationships.
 When we feel unsupported, we feel rejected, isolated, ignored, unworthy, or even unloved."
 Any of these feelings will surely put tension and stress on your relationship.